loken/ts-utilities/README.md

-# loken-utilities-ts
+# @loken/utilities

-Utility library for typescript.
+Utility library for javascript with typescript support.